nadyab93/nadyab93/README.md

-- ### 👋 Hi, I’m Nadya Bharrat (@nadyab93)
+# 👋 Hi, I’m Nadya Bharrat (@nadyab93)

 🇬🇾 Guyanese-American | Based in Queens, NY

-- ### 👀 Interests
+**👀 Interests**
-Frontend development, IT support, data analysis, and building user-centered solutions.
+Technology, healthcare, and social services.
+I enjoy using tech and data to improve processes and help people.

-- ### 🌱 Currently Learning
+**🌱 Currently Learning**
-React, Python, SQL, and improving web development and data analytics skills.
+React, Python, SQL, front-end development, and IT support.

-- ### 💻 Projects & Portfolio
+**💻 Projects & Portfolio**
-Check out my [portfolio website](https://my-portfolio-delta-two-76.vercel.app/) for examples of my projects, certifications, and technical skills.
+Check out my [portfolio website](https://my-portfolio-delta-two-76.vercel.app/) to see my projects, skills, and certifications.

-- ### 💞️ Collaboration
+**💞️ Collaboration**
-I’m open to collaborating on projects that combine tech, data, and design to create meaningful solutions.
+Open to working on projects that use technology and data to make a positive impact.

-- ## 📫 How to Reach Me
+**📫 How to Reach Me**
 Email: nbharrat@outlook.com
 GitHub: [github.com/nadyab93](https://github.com/nadyab93)

 <!---
 nadyab93/nadyab93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.